tatsuyai713/Development-Container-for-ROS-2-on-M1-2-Mac/README.md

 2. Build container : excute "./launch_container.sh build" (for Japanese : "./launch_container.sh build JP")
 3. To use bash only : "./launch_container.sh"
 4. Commit docker container : "./launch_container.sh commit"
-5. Use ROS with GUI : "./launch_container.sh xrdp" and use Parallels Client(access to 127.0.0.1).(Don't use Microsoft Remote Desktop)
+5. Use ROS with GUI : "./launch_container.sh xrdp" and use RDP Client(access to 127.0.0.1).

+## RDP Client

+- Microsoft Remote Desktop

+Support sound but cannot input "_" by JP keyboard

+- Parallels Client

+Support "_" by JP keyboard but sound is not suported